ricsirogi/Flashcards/README.md

 ## TODO

-- [ ] Make the default side customizeable
+- [ ] Add option to randomize the side the card get showed to you (off by default)
+- [ ] Add option to automatically reset the deck when selecting it, so the user doesn't have to do it manually (off by default)
 - [ ] When reshuffling, make it optional to exclude the know-deck
 - [ ] make it so reading the deck from the txt file is more versitile, so the user doesn't have to use the format of _one word one line_
 - [ ] make it so the card animates when know or not-know button is clicked: if know, then it goes away, if not know, it goes to the back of the deck